Tohoku Izakaya Night at Japan House

 Guest speaker Johnny Le will share his understanding of the Tohoku regional culture, having lived and worked with a volunteer organization that provided humanitarian support following the 2011 earthquake and tsunami.
 Guests will be invited to ask questions and share their own experiences.

-Menu example (Subject to change)
+Menu example (subject to change)

 • Appetizer sampler: Iburi Gakko (smoked pickles) cream cheese, squid and carrot, tofu with sweet miso paste